Creating a MaxDiff

 Introduction

-MaxDiff (Best-Worst Scaling) is a method used to estimate preference or importance scores for a set of items, such as brands, product features, or claims.
-Instead of asking respondents to rank a large list, MaxDiff breaks it down into smaller tasks.
-In each task, respondents choose the best and worst items from a subset, typically 4-6 items at a time.
+MaxDiff (Best-Worst Scaling) is a method for estimating preference or importance scores for a set of items, such as brands, product features, or claims.
+Rather than asking respondents to rank a large list, MaxDiff breaks it into smaller tasks.
+In each task, respondents choose the best and worst items from a subset, typically consisting of 4-6 items at a time.
 This approach makes the process more manageable for respondents and produces more accurate, reliable results.

-MaxDiff also outperforms traditional rating scales by providing clearer distinctions between preferences.
-Since respondents select only "best" and "worst" options — without relying on a response scale — it eliminates common biases found in cross-cultural research.
+MaxDiff outperforms traditional rating scales by offering clearer distinctions between preferences.
+Since respondents choose only the "best" and "worst" options — without relying on a response scale — it eliminates common biases seen in cross-cultural research.

 MaxDiff Example